aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bamidbar/parashat-balaq-color-coded-according-to-its-narrative-layers.html.md

 <div class="english">
 <span class="j"><sup>7</sup>&nbsp;He took up his parable and said:
 &nbsp;
-"From Aram Balaq led me, Moav's king from the hills of Kedem: Go, damn Yaakov for me, go, execrate Yisra'el! <sup>8</sup>&nbsp;How shall I revile (him) whom El has not reviled, how shall I execrate (him) whom YHVH has not execrated? <sup>9</sup>&nbsp;Indeed, from the top of crags I see him: from hills I behold him: here, a people, alone-in-security it dwells, among the nations it does not need to come-to-reckoning. <sup>10</sup>&nbsp;Who can measure the dust of Yaakov, or (find a) number (for) the dust-clouds of Yisra'el?
+"From Aram Balaq led me, Moav's king from the hills of Qedem: Go, damn Yaakov for me, go, execrate Yisra'el! <sup>8</sup>&nbsp;How shall I revile (him) whom El has not reviled, how shall I execrate (him) whom YHVH has not execrated? <sup>9</sup>&nbsp;Indeed, from the top of crags I see him: from hills I behold him: here, a people, alone-in-security it dwells, among the nations it does not need to come-to-reckoning. <sup>10</sup>&nbsp;Who can measure the dust of Yaakov, or (find a) number (for) the dust-clouds of Yisra'el?
 May I die the death of the upright, may my future be like his!"</span>
 </div></td></tr>